Courier Management Software: Finding the Best Solution for Your Delivery Needs

 Plus, if you want everyone to use the same software, it’s helpful to have something drivers actually enjoy using.
 Circuit has three features that make it a favorite among drivers (so getting them to use it is easier).

 First, the Circuit app uses Google’s own street address auto-complete software.
 Generally, dispatchers upload the day’s stops via a CSV or Excel file.
 But if drivers need to add an address directly, it’s as fast as typing it straight into Google Maps.
 They can save address nicknames, too.

-Finally, Circuit’s route optimization services work with a driver’s preferred navigation app (whether it’s Google Maps, Waze, or another navigation service) on both iOS and Android devices.
+Finally, Circuit’s route optimization services work with a driver’s preferred navigation app (Google Maps, Waze, or another navigation service) on iOS and Android devices.